SoftwareHeritage/swhapguide/SWHAP@Paris.md

 - Preserving source code in a digital and machine readable format ensures its long term availability and allows exploitation by future generations
 - Preserving historical source code is a task that can only be tackled via a collective effort, and should be adressed via an open-sourced process allowing as many personns and entity to contribute.

-Alongside source-code and in line with the approach proposed by Elisabeth Kaplan, we also believe that ancilliary material, such as catalogs, personal artifacts, oral testimonies etc. should be preserved.
-The SWHAP also covers the preservation of these artifacts, focusing on digital format and exploiting as much as possible open-source archiving solutions.
+Alongside source-code, we also believe that ancilliary material, such as catalogs, personal artifacts, oral testimonies etc. should be preserved.
+To some extent, the SWHAP also covers the preservation of these artifacts, focusing on digital format and exploiting as much as possible open-source archiving solutions.

 In 2021, Software Heritage announced the launch of the "Software stories" initiative (noauthor, n.d.), in collaboration with the sciencestories.io team and the University of Pisa.
 The project aims at presenting the history of significant historical software projects in a way that is accessible to the general public without any technical background.
 The new version of this guide will also tackle how to contribute to the Software Stories library, based on currated materials.